glennklockwood/limelead/README.md

 To build the site, use

-    $ make clean html serve
+    $ SITEURL=http://127.0.0.1:8000 make clean html devserver PORT=8000

-Pelican will then serve the site at http://localhost:8000/.
+Pelican will then serve the site at http://localhost:8000/ and update whenever changes to the markdown are detected.

 ### Publishing